SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You gain a +2 bonus to attack rolls with ranged weapons.

-# Armor

-Armor Master, Discretion of the Coedymwarth, Heavy Armor Master, Medium Armor, Might of the Iron Legion, Sturdiness of the Tundra

 # Astral Reach

 Increase your Wisdom by 1, to a maximum of 20.
 When you make an unarmed strike on your turn, your reach for it is 10 ft.
 Other creatures provoke an opportunity attack from you when they enter the reach you have with unarmed.

-# Awaken the Beast

-Increase any ability score by 1, to a maximum of 20.
-Whenever you use your Wild Shape ability to transform into a beast, you gain temporary hit points equal to twice your druid level.

 # Awaken the Beast [Cha]